gridcoin-community/gridcoin-docker/grc-amd64-dev/README.md

 ### Unsecure: Not intended for any kind of exposure.
 This is a disposable development environment.

-user:password = dev:dev with $HOME and sudo enabled so changes can be made to the build environment as required.
+user:password = dev:dev; sudo is enabled, with NOPASSWD (sudo can be finicky in containers)

-set the container's LOCAL_USER_ID='1000'  or to your host's unique uid for clean operation from your local drive
+dev's uid=1000, can be changed to match your host user's uid by adding [-e HOST_USER_ID=xxxx] to the *docker run* statement

 example:

->docker pull gridcoincommunity/grc-amd64-dev:bionic

->docker run --rm -it --name grc-bionic -v $HOME/build/bionic:/home/dev -e LOCAL_USER_ID='1000' gridcoincommunity/grc-amd64-dev:bionic
+>docker run --rm -it --name grc-bionic -v path2/build/folder:/home/dev [-e HOST_USER_ID=xxxx] gridcoincommunity/grc-amd64-dev:bionic

 >git clone https://github.com/gridcoin/Gridcoin-Research && cd Gridcoin-Research